WolvenKit/WolvenKit/README.md

 **The cp77 tools require the oo2ext_7_win64.dll to work.
 Copy and paste the dll into the cp77Tools folder.**

+If you are building from source, the dll needs to be in the same folder as the build .exe, e.g.
+C:\cpmod\CP77Tools\CP77Tools\bin\Debug\net5.0\oo2ext_7_win64.dll

 It can be found here:
 `Cyberpunk 2077\bin\x64\oo2ext_7_win64.dll`

 CP77 Tools discord: https://discord.gg/Epkq79kd96
 CDPR modding community discord: https://discord.gg/USZwxxFrKa

 ## Usage:
 * displays the general help: list all commands `--help`